trufflesuite/trufflesuite.com/src/tutorial/index.md

     // use the Adoption contract to retrieve the adopters and mark the adopted pets await this.markAdopted();
-    });
   ```

 Things to notice:

 * We first retrieve the artifact file for our smart contract. **Artifacts are information about our contract such as its deployed address and Application Binary Interface (ABI)**. **The ABI is a JavaScript object defining how to interact with the contract including its variables, functions and their parameters.**

-* Once we have the artifacts in our callback, we pass them to `TruffleContract`.
+* You can see at the top of the file we require the `Adoption` (which is JSON) artifact file from `/src/build/contracts`.
+We now pass it to `TruffleContract`.
 This creates an instance of the contract we can interact with.

 * With our contract instantiated, we set its provider using the provider value we stored earlier in the state in `initProvider`.